Sandra White: Political career

 White served as an SNP councillor in Renfrewshire.
 She contested Glasgow Kelvin in 1999, where she came second to the Labour Party candidate by 4,408 votes, but was elected to the Scottish Parliament on the Glasgow regional list.
-She was re-elected in 2003, topping the SNP's list of candidates for that region.
-Contesting Glasgow Kelvin that year she again came second to Labour, this time by the smaller margin of 3,289 votes.
+She served as an SNP parliamentary group whip in the first parliamentary session.
+Contesting Glasgow Kelvin in 2003, she came second to Labour by a smaller margin of 3,289 votes.
+She was re-elected on the regional list, topping the SNP's list of candidates for the Glasgow region, and was given her party's Deputy Social Justice portfolio.

-White was re-elected on the regional list in 2007.
-In the 2011 election, she again contested the Glasgow Kelvin seat, this time defeating the sitting Labour MSP Pauline McNeill by 882 votes.
-White served as an SNP Parliamentary group whip in the first parliamentary session and sat on the parliament's Public Petitions Committee and Equal Opportunities Committee.

-White holds her party's Deputy Social Justice portfolio.
-Her campaigns include against closures and downgrading (including a 1,600 signature petition) at the Royal Hospital for Sick Children, Yorkhill and the Queen Mother's Hospital.
-She has also campaigned against racism and for improved treatment of asylum seekers, including joining an occupation against 'dawn raids'.

-Her other campaigns have included the successful attempts to save the 7:84 theatre group from threatened loss of funding by the Scottish Arts Council and involvement in Stop the War Coalition events, while high-profile constituency work has included the August 2006 case of an 86-year-old widow who was threatened with court by Glasgow Housing Association.
+White's campaigns included against closures and downgrading the Royal Hospital for Sick Children, Yorkhill and the Queen Mother's Hospital.
+She has also campaigned against racism and for improved treatment of asylum seekers, including joining an occupation against dawn raids.
+Her other campaigns included the successful attempts to save the 7:84 theatre group from threatened loss of funding by the Scottish Arts Council and involvement in Stop the War Coalition events, while high-profile constituency work has included the August 2006 case of an 86-year-old widow who was threatened with court by Glasgow Housing Association.

+White was re-elected on the regional list in 2007 and, in the 2011 election, she again contested the Glasgow Kelvin seat, this time defeating the sitting Labour MSP Pauline McNeill by 882 votes.
+She sat as deputy convener of the Public Petitions Committee and Equal Opportunities Committee.